secure-foundations/verdict-bench/README.md

 ## Project Structure

 If you are considering using Verdict or any of its components, see these crates:
-- `verdict` builds an executable front-end of Verdict that can, e.g., validate given certificate chains and run benchmarks against other X.509 validators.
+- `verdict` is the main verified X.509 validation library.
+It includes implementations of different policies (`verdict/src/policy`) as well as the policy-independent validation procedure (`verdict/src/validator.rs`).
-  This crate is unverified and is used for calling the main validation procedure in `verdict-core`.
+- `verdict-bin` builds an executable front-end of Verdict that can, e.g., validate given certificate chains and run benchmarks against other X.509 validators.
-- `verdict-core` is the main verified X.509 validation library.
-It includes implementations of different policies (`verdict-core/src/policy`) as well as the policy-independent validation procedure (`verdict-core/validator.rs`).
+  This crate is unverified and is used for calling the main validation procedure in `verdict`.
 - `verdict-parser` contains the verified parsers and serializers of X.509 and various ASN.1 components.

 Other crates include supporting tools and macros.